kiwapp/Template-Customer-Survey/README.md

 This application is built on top of **Backbone , Lodash and Kiwapp**, so it's working throw Ajax.

-You will find inside this repository :  -app/ : folder containing app sources
+You will find inside this repository :
+- app/ : folder containing app sources
-                                        -images/ : folder containing images resources
+- images/ : folder containing images resources
-                                        -app.zip : zip file of content App folder, add this zip to your manager.
+- app.zip : zip file of content App folder, add this zip to your manager.
-                                        -images.zip : zip file of content image folder , like upstaire.
+- images.zip : zip file of content image folder , like upstaire.

 ## Customize images